kpwhri/HCSRNCensusDemogACS/readme.md

 1. 1 log file
 1. 1 PDF file
 1. 1 share_info.md
-1. 4 sas datasets
+1. 2 sas datasets
+  * run_time
+  * state_year_freq

 # Running this workplan
 > [!IMPORTANT]
 > Prior to running the plan, you'll need to get an API key from the Census Bureau.
 If you do not have a key, it will fail.

 You can get a key in about two minutes by:
 1. Go to https://api.census.gov/data/key_signup.html and request a key (you'll need to provide an email address, share your organization, and agree to the terms of service).
 1. Check your email and copy the key from the email you receive to a text file (e.g., census_key.txt).
 You can see an example in the documents folder of this workplan "census_key.txt".
 Example [Census Key](/document/sample_census_key.txt).